US Airways: Flight Operations Center

-Pittsburgh International Airport won a three-way competition between Phoenix and Charlotte in 2007 for the right to continue as US Airways' Global Flight Operations center.
+Pittsburgh International Airport won a three-way competition with Phoenix and Charlotte in 2007 for the right to continue as US Airways' Global Flight Operations center.
 Opening in November 2008, US Airways invested more than $25 million ($ million today) into a 72000 sqft facility.
 It replaced a smaller 11-year-old (pre-merger) operations center closer to downtown Pittsburgh.
 The state-of-the-art Ops Center opened ahead of schedule and was home to approximately 600 employees.
 It served as the nerve center for all of US Airways' nearly 1,400 daily mainline flights.
 As part of its merger with American Airlines, the airline intended to close the flight operations center and would consolidate with the American Airlines Integrated Flight Operations Center near Dallas/Fort Worth International Airport, the headquarters of American Airlines.
 The move was expected to take within 18 months.
 It was announced that the operations center would close on August 23, 2015.